Lumavate-Team/documentation/COMPONENTS.rst

         {
           "classification": "Tab name",
           "section": "Section name",
           "helpText": "Help text for the property.
-Use Markdown to add additional formatting to the help text", "name": "Property name which will be used to reference this property", "label": "Property label",
+Use Markdown to add additional formatting.", "name": "Property name which will be used to reference this property", "label": "Property label",
-          "type": "Property type --see property page",
+          "options": {},
-          "default": "Default value",
+          "value": "Default value",
-          "label": "Display label",
-          "options": {}
+          "type": "color || text"
         },
         {
           // Array of component set properties.
           // These properties will apply to all components.
           // Will be shown within the component set designer page in the studio.
+          // Additonal information can be found in the StyleData section.
         }
       ]
      }